open-resources/dash_curriculum/tutorial/part2/chapter8.md

 ![solution_ex1](./ch8_files/chapter08_ex1.png)
 ````

 (2) Using the chart we created in the previous exercise, incorporate it in an app.
 The app will have a title, a dropdown component and the chart.
-By using the dropdown component, the user should be able to select a metric : `population` or `GDP`; build a callback so that the stacked bar chart will update its y-axis showing the selected metric.
+By using the dropdown component, the user should be able to select a metric : `population` or `GDP`; build a callback so that the stacked bar chart will be generated with the selected metric.

 # Summary